 Legal advice can be automated, representing a valuable alternative to manual work, as long as the legal reasoning can be undertaken in a somewhat abstract way and be simple enough to enable self-service.
 Additionally, from a business perspective, automation requires use cases to bear sufficient return on investment.

 IP litigation can have such use cases, with copyright infringements being one example.
-Using BRYTER, viable results can be achieved in a quick and controllable manner.
+Using BRYTER no-code platform, viable results can be achieved in a quick and controllable manner.

 Requirement for legal automation